-Before I tell you the areas I suggest, here are some important things to know about staying more locally instead of in the center of the city, right next to the sights:
+Before I tell you the areas I suggest, here are some important things to know about staying more locally instead of in the centre of the city, right next to the sights:

-You’ll be using public transport more: You’ll be a bit farther from most of the major attractions so you’ll likely need to hop on the tube a bit if you want to hit those up.
+You’ll be using public transport more: You’ll be a bit farther from most of the major attractions so you’ll likely need to hop on the tube a bit if you plan to still hit those up.

-You could make some local friends: These areas I’ll recommend are actually where Londoners do live, so if you’re looking to find yourself a fun local pub to visit a few times, or maybe so cute cafes right by your hotel, and who knows, maybe make a Londoner friend, these are good options.
+You could make some local friends: These areas I’ll recommend are where Londoners do live, unlike in very central London, where you’ll find it hard to find area residents.
+So if you’re looking to find yourself a fun local pub to visit a few times before turning in for the night, or maybe some quaint coffee shops right by your hotel, and who knows, maybe make a Londoner friend, these are good options.